 You also will have the opportunity to take elective courses to learn about specialized topics.
 These include Cisco routing and switching, Voice over Internet Protocol (VoIP), wireless networking administration and virtualization and cloud computing.

-After completing our program, you’ll be able to:
+After completing our certificate, you’ll be able to:

 - List and describe TCP/IP layers, layer interactions, protocols and applications

 - Install, connect and configure network hardware and software to meet common requirements

 - Design and Implement an internetwork including IP addressing, subnetting, routing, switching, Virtual Local Area Networks (VLANs) and network design documentation